Stock market and world map

 Power politics by economic means: The geoeconomics research initiative

-The ‘Power politics by economic means: The geoeconomics research initiative’ (GERI) project develops a ...
+The ‘Power politics by economic means: The geoeconomics research initiative’ (GERI) project develops a pioneering approach to measure and map out countries’ strategic use of ...

 Event recordings